MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.assertqubitwithintolerance.md

 ## Remarks

-<xref:microsoft.quantum.diagnostics.assertqubitisinstatewithintolerance> allows for assertingarbitrary qubit states rather than only $Z$ eigenstates.
+<xref:Microsoft.Quantum.Diagnostics.AssertQubitIsInStateWithinTolerance> allows for assertingarbitrary qubit states rather than only $Z$ eigenstates.
 Note that the Adjoint and Controlled versions of this operation will notcheck the condition.

 ## See Also